aio-libs/aiohttp/docs/web_reference.rst

 RequestHandlerFactory
 ^^^^^^^^^^^^^^^^^^^^^

+   A protocol factory compatible with :meth:`~asyncio.AbstreactEventLoop.create_server`.

+   .. class:: RequestHandlerFactory

       RequestHandlerFactory is responsible for creating HTTP protocol objects that can handle HTTP connections.

       .. attribute:: RequestHandlerFactory.connections

          List of all currently opened connections.

+      .. attribute:: requests_count

+         Amount of processed requests.

+         .. versionadded:: 1.0

       .. coroutinemethod:: RequestHandlerFactory.finish_connections(timeout)

          A :ref:`coroutine<coroutine>` that should be called to close all opened connections.

 Router